sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-add-a-signer.md

 }
 ```

 7. Both `signTransaction` and `signRawTransaction` sign the transaction, and are already implemented in the base class.
 You just need to implement the `getSignatures` function.
-The following code calls panda's `getSignatures` API to request a panda wallet signature.
+The following code calls panda's `getSignatures` API to request a wallet signature.

 ```ts
 /**
  * Get signatures with Panda api
  * @param rawTxHex a transation raw hex